koin4dapp/koin4kontrak/README.md

 ...
 ```

 To attack transaction Id, at first we must understand how eosio generate transaction ID.
-Transaction ID is generated using hash  of current packed_trx in memory.
-The code snipped to print transaction ID in a smart contract is:
+The transaction ID is generated using a hash of current packed_trx in memory.
+The code snipped to get transaction ID in a smart contract is:

 ```
 auto s = read_transaction(nullptr,0);